imbus/robotframework-libdoc2testbench/README.md

 # Libdoc2TestBench
-Robot Framework Libdoc extension that generates imbus [TestBench Enterprise](https://www.imbus.de/en/testbench-enterprise) import formats.
+Libdoc2TestBench is a Robot Framework extension that generates import formats compatible with imbus [TestBench](https://www.imbus.de/en/testbench-enterprise).
-It can be used to generate Testbench interactions and datatypes from Robotframework libraries.
+It can be used to generate Testbench interactions and data types from Robot Framework libraries.
 ___

 ### Installation: